cuDisc/cuDisc/README.md

 in the makefile must be set to the correct location for your machine's CUDA installation.

+The source files can then be compiled by making one of the example tests using

+    make test_*

+replacing * with the desired test (e.g. adv_diff), or by making one of the example simulations (e.g. steadyTD) using

+    make steadyTD

+You can also build the code as a static library with the command

+    make lib

+There is a second makefile in the codes/ directory that shows an example of how to use the static library for your own simulation files.

-Tests from Robinson et al. 2024 can be run by running the python scripts in the /tests/scripts directory.
+Tests from Robinson et al. 2024 can be run by running the python scripts in the tests/scripts/ directory.

-/codes contains two example simulations, a 1D run and a 2D run.
-In codes/python, an ipython notebook contains examples of how to plot the results from these example simulations.
+codes/ contains two example simulations, a 1D run (1Ddisc.cpp) and a 2D run (steadyTD.cpp).
+In codes/python/, an ipython notebook contains examples of how to plot the results from these example simulations.

 ### Authors ###